 What is a gap analysis?

 Gap Analysis is the comparison of actual performance with potential or desired performance i.e. the current state with the desired future state for a business process.
-Current performance of a process is compared to key metrics such as costs, time, and quality.
+The current performance of a process is compared to key metrics such as costs, time, and quality.
 Knowledge of the existing gaps in a business process can help the business analyst implement programs to address the shortcomings in the current business processes.

 Steps to perform during a gap analysis